syncdoth/An-Application-of-Deep-Reinforcement-Learning-to-Algorithmic-Trading/README.md

 > Thibaut Théate and Damien Ernst.
 "An Application of Deep Reinforcement Learning to Algorithmic Trading."
 (2020).
 > [[arxiv]](https://arxiv.org/abs/2004.06627)

+# Personal Implication of Reinforcement Learning in different aspects, such as Deep Q Learning, usage of CNN in Reinforcement Learning.
+# HKUST AIDL Society November - December Algorithmic Trading Project

 # Dependencies